 Make it with Lamb: Share the message

-A national advertising campaign, supported by TV presenter and chef John Torode, is being launched across video on demand, radio, print, social media & online.
+A national advertising campaign, supported by TV presenter and chef John Torode, has been launched across video on demand, radio, print, social media and online.
 The aim is to encourage consumers, with a focus on families and older couples, to add lamb to their shopping baskets.

 Do you have a favourite lamb recipe you could share?
 Or a top tip for cooking with lamb?
 We’d really value your support by sharing these on social media, using the hashtag #MakeItLamb.

 If you make a lamb dish, why not share a pic or video?
 Use #MakeItLamb and tell us why you love lamb.

 Over on our SimplyBeefandLamb.co.uk website you’ll find plenty of mouth-watering content that can easily be shared to your social media channels too.
 Such as:

 The loss of food service due to the Covid-19 pandemic has had a significant impact on the lamb industry, and although more meals are being cooked at home and eateries are now opening thir doors again, this does not come close to making up the food service shortfall.

 It’s no secret that lamb sales have been in long-term decline, with annual reductions in sales, and as of June 2019 only 53% of UK households buying lamb.